2007 Louisiana gubernatorial election: Campaign

-An ad campaign by the Louisiana Democratic Party launched in late August, 2007 which attacked Bobby Jindal on the basis of supposed inflammatory remarks made about Protestantism.
+In late late August, an ad campaign by the Louisiana Democratic Party attacked Bobby Jindal on the basis of supposed inflammatory remarks made about Protestantism.
 The ad was solely aired in the largely Protestant central and northern districts of the state.
 The ad drew attention to essays Jindal had written over a decade previously discussing his Catholic faith and conversion.
-One such essay titled "How Catholicism Is Different – The Catholic Church Isn't Just Another Denomination" was published in 1996 in the New Oxford Review.
+One such essay was titled "How Catholicism Is Different – The Catholic Church Isn't Just Another Denomination" was published in 1996 in the New Oxford Review.
 Jindal said about the ad, "They're absolute lies.
-We're not talking about an exaggeration".
-A letter from the campaign went further to say "each claim made in the advertisement distorts Mr. Jindal's positions with false and grossly distorted statements."
+We're not talking about an exaggeration."
+A letter from Jindal's campaign said, "each claim made in the advertisement distorts Mr. Jindal's positions with false and grossly distorted statements."